• What is Copywriting?

 Buttons tend to perform better because most people skim copy.
 And, when you’re skimming, a button with a clear, compelling CTA is going to stand out more than linked text that may get hidden with your other text.

-If you’re working on a print piece and directing users to a website, you will want to include the URL, but see if you can get a short version.
+If you’re working on a print piece and directing users to a website, you will want to include the URL but see if you can get a short version.

-Use bullets and bolding
+Use Bullets and Bolding

 As copywriters, we don’t have to always write in complete sentences and paragraphs.
 Bullets are one tool at our disposal that, in the right scenario can help: